lee-zhg/intro-istio-security/README-authorization.md

 During the lab, you are going to

 - Step 1.
-Clone the Repo
+Setup
+    - 1.1 - Deploy the Sample Application
+    - 1.2 - Deploy Ingress Gateway for the Application
+    - 1.3 - Apply Default Destination Rules
 - Step 2.
-Download and Prepare Istio Installation Package
+Deny all Requests
+    - 2.1 - "security.istio.io/v1beta1" API specification
+    - 2.2 - Create Authorization Policy Denying ALL Requests
 - Step 3.
-Connect to IBM Cloud and IKS Cluster
+Grant Access to "productpage" Workload
 - Step 4.
-Install Istio to IKS Cluster
-    - 4.1 - Explore Istio Security
+Grant Access to "details-viewer" Workload
 - Step 5.
-Peer Authentication
-    - 5.1 - Setup
-    - 5.2 - Make Service-to-Service Calls in Container
-    - 5.3 - Is Data-in-Motion Secured? - Network Traffic Monitoring
-    - 5.4 - Make Service Call to Workload httpbin
-    - 5.5 - Istio Auto Mutual TLS feature
-    - 5.6 Is Data-in-Motion Secured?
-    - 5.7 - Easy Method Identifying Mutual TLS
-    - 5.8 - Peer Authentication without Change
-    - 5.9 - Enabe Mesh-Wide Istio Mutual TLS in STRICT Mode
-    - 5.10 - Enable Mutual TLS for a Namespace
-    - 5.11 - Enable Mutual TLS for a Workload
-    - 5.12 - Enable Mutual TLS for a Port
-    - 5.13 - Policy Precedence
-    - 5.14 - Peer Authentication Summary
+Grant Access to other Workloads
 - Step 6.
-Request Authentication
-- Step 7.
-Authorization
+Cleanup

 ### Step 1.
 Setup